cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Default
 -------

-The variable default is used to identify information about your experiments and groups that are used throughout your interaction with cloudmesh.
+The variable default is used to identify information about your experiments and groups that are used throughout your interaction with Cloudmesh.

   default:
     group: cloudmesh